 Because of its high visibility, the content that you place above the fold should be the content that is most important to achieving your business goals.
 The content should immediately grab the user’s attention and present them with the content that they are looking for so that they don’t bounce and visit another site.

 When it comes to advertising, placing ads above the fold improves their visibility and generates more ad revenue than ads that are placed in less visible locations.
+For b2b websites, placing key call-to-actions (ctas) and other important information about product differentiation above the fold on the homepage or other landing pages usually leads to higher conversion rates.

 It is impossible to define a single fold placement for a website.